Homogeneous numerical semigroups: Small embedding dimensions

 \begin{rem} In the symmetric case, $S$ is not necessarily homogeneous neither of homogeneous type.
 For instance, this is what happens for $S=\langle 7,8,20 \rangle$, see \cite[Table 3.4]{RV}. \end{rem}

-We have seen two different classes of numerical semigroups of homogeneous type: homogeneous numerical semigroups with Cohen-Macaulay tangent cones (cf.~Theorem~\ref{homogeneous type}) and numerical semigroups with complete intersection tangent cones (cf.~Remark~\ref{ci}).
+We have seen two different classes of numerical semigroups of homogeneous type: homogeneous numerical semigroups which are not symmetric with Cohen-Macaulay tangent cones (cf.~Theorem~\ref{homogeneous type}) and numerical semigroups with complete intersection tangent cones (cf.~Remark~\ref{ci}).
 Our next result shows that in embedding dimension three, these two (different) classes determine all numerical semigroups of homogeneous type.